gct165201b/CMS/README.md

 # CMS
-Content management system using PHP
+Content management system using PHP.

-#GOOGLE CHARST
+# GOOGLE CHARST
 Next i have to add Google charts to Dashboard.